What a look-back actually is

 Medicaid programs in every state can review asset transfers that happened before a long-term care application.
 The window they review is the look-back period.
 The purpose is to catch transfers made to qualify for Medicaid without actually being financially eligible.
 When the program finds a disqualifying transfer, it imposes a penalty period of ineligibility, calculated by dividing the value transferred by the average monthly cost of nursing-home care in the state.

 For most states, federal law sets the look-back at 60 months (5 years) under the Deficit Reduction Act of 2005.
 California is not most states.
-California adopted a 30-month look-back originally, never implemented the federal DRA extension, and since 2017 has effectively stopped enforcing the transfer-of-assets penalty for the non-MAGI Medi-Cal categories that cover long-term care.
-The 30-month framework remained on the books, but the penalty was rarely or never applied to actual applications.
+California adopted a 30-month look-back, never implemented the federal DRA extension, and from 2017 effectively stopped enforcing the transfer-of-assets penalty for the non-MAGI Medi-Cal categories that cover long-term care.
+That non-enforcement era ended on January 1, 2026: the transfer-of-assets penalty now applies again to nursing-home applicants for transfers made on or after that date, while the look-back stays at 30 months.

 Why California is the outlier